Kangchenjunga: First ascent

-In 1955, Joe Brown and George Band made the first ascent on 25 May, followed by Norman Hardie and Tony Streather on 26 May.
-The full team also included John Clegg (team doctor), Charles Evans (team leader), John Angelo Jackson, Neil Mather and Tom Mackinnon.
+On 25 May 1955, Joe Brown and George Band made the first ascent, followed by Norman Hardie and Tony Streather on 26 May.
+The full team also included team leader Charles Evans, John Angelo Jackson, John Clegg, Neil Mather and Tom Mackinnon.
 The team first made an attempt on the line which John Kempe's party had reconnoitered the previous year.
 Because of the difficulties on that line they turned to the Yalung Face, which had first been explored by Aleister Crowley's party in 1905.
 The route starts on the Yalung Glacier to the southwest of the peak, and climbs the Yalung Face, which is 3000 m high.
 The main feature of this face is the "Great Shelf", a large sloping plateau at around 7500 m, covered by a hanging glacier.
 The route is almost entirely on snow, glacier and one icefall; the summit ridge itself can involve a small amount of travel on rock.
 The first ascent expedition made six camps above their base camp, two below the Shelf, two on it, and two above it.

-They started on 18 April, and everyone was back to base camp by 28 May.
-Other members of this expedition included John Angelo Jackson and Tom Mackinnon.
+They stopped just short of Kangchenjunga's true summit, keeping a promise given to Tashi Namgyal, the Chogyal of the Kingdom of Sikkim, that the top of the mountain would remain inviolate.
+Everyone was back to base camp by 28 May.